victoresque/pytorch-template/README.md

 * PyTorch

 ## Features
+* Config file support for more convenient parameter tuning
 * Clear folder structure which is suitable for many projects
 * Separate `trainer`, `model`, and `data_loader` for more structured code
 * `BaseDataLoader` handles batch loading, data shuffling, and validation data aplitting for you